 - Acetone and many other ketones.

 Compounds of the chalcogens (oxygen, sulfur, selenium, and tellurium) in which they exhibit an oxidation state of -2 generally act as Lewis bases.

-Thus, the definition, chemical behavior, and the applications of Lewis acids and bases are briefly discussed in this article.
+Thus, the definition, chemical behaviour, and the applications of Lewis acids and bases are briefly discussed in this article.
 To learn more about this definition of acids and bases along with other related topics, register with BYJU’S and download the mobile application on your smartphone.